DidrikF/watchlist/readme.md

 Companywatchlist.com  - A project for learning by Didrik Fleischer

-Article about the project will be released by the end of May 2017.
+An article about the project will be released by the end of May 2017.